 Used to specify which type of problem has been found with the serial communication port by the monitor.
+The values are specified as follows:

 Bits which are not specified here are undefined bits and their values are always set to 0.